-Rate of Return - The annual money-weighted rate of return on trust investments, net of investment expenses was 7.8% and 1.8% for the fiscal years ended June 30, 2024 and 2023, respectively.
+Rate of Return - As required by GASB Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, the annual money-weighted rate of return on trust investments, net of investment expenses was 7.8% and 1.8% for the fiscal years ended June 30, 2024 and 2023, respectively.
 The calculation is based on investment performance, net of investment expense, adjusted for the changing amounts actually invested.